 Gabbard also supports organic and sustainable farming practices.
 Her campaign focuses on GMO labeling as a top issue and highlights her legislative efforts to reduce antibiotic use and promote organic agriculture.
 In her four terms in Congress, she has also proposed a number of bills on agricultural research to advance methods including integrated pest management (an alternative to commonly used pesticides).

-Earlier this year, Gabbard criticized Trump’s trade wars for hurting farmers, stating on social media that they had caused record bankruptcy in farmers and that median farm income was -$1,548 in 2018.
+Early in 2019, Gabbard criticized Trump’s trade wars for hurting farmers, stating on social media that they had caused record bankruptcy in farmers and that median farm income was -$1,548 in 2018.
 However, Politifact revealed that bankruptcy declarations were not at record levels and that her provided dollar amount omitted off-farm income, which brought the median farm household income to $76,598 in 2018.

 In April, Gillibrand announced the Safe School Meals for Kids Act to ban chlorpyrifos, a pesticide that has been linked to childhood neurodevelopmental disorders, from food in school cafeterias.
 She has also co-sponsored legislation to enact a federal ban on chlorpyrifos.